usnistgov/ARIAC/docs/competition/challenges.rst

   The goal of this challenge is to test the ability of the CCS to use an internal world model to continue the tasks that were being performed before the blackout.

-The sensor blackout challenge is triggered based on :ref:`target to conditions`.
+The sensor blackout challenge is triggered based on :ref:`CONDITIONS`.
 When a *sensor type* is disabled, all sensors of this type stop publishing data on their respective topics.
 Once the challenge is resolved (after a duration), these sensors will start publishing  again.